 Considering the complex control systems of the heart it is reasonable to assume that nonlinear mechanisms are involved in heart rate regulation.
-The nonlinear properties of HRV have been analysed using measures such as Poincaré plot Brennan et al. 2001, Carrasco et al. 2001, approximate and sample entropy Richman & Moorman 2000, Fusheng et al. 2001, detrended fluctuation analysis Peng et al. 1995, Penzel et al. 2003, correlation dimension Guzzetti et al 1996, Henry et al. 2001, and recurrence plots Webber et al. 1994, Trulla et al. 1996, Zbilut et al. 2002.
+Nonlinear HRV analysis methods include Poincaré plot Brennan et al. 2001, Carrasco et al. 2001, approximate and sample entropy Richman & Moorman 2000, Fusheng et al. 2001, detrended fluctuation analysis Peng et al. 1995, Penzel et al. 2003, correlation dimension Guzzetti et al 1996, Henry et al. 2001, and recurrence plots Webber et al. 1994, Trulla et al. 1996, Zbilut et al. 2002.
 During the last years, the number of studies utilizing such methods have increased substantially.
 The downside of these methods is still, however, the difficulty of physiological interpretation of the results.

 Figure 5: Poincaré plot analysis with the ellipse fitting procedure.
 SD1 and SD2 are the standard deviations perpendicular to and along the the line-of-identity , respectively.

 The ellipse is oriented according to the line-of-identity ().
 The standard deviation of the points perpendicular to the line-of-identity denoted by SD1 describes short-term variability which is mainly caused by RSA.
 It can be shown that SD1 is related to the time-domain measure SDSD according toBrennan et al. 2001

 where SDSD is defined as , which is equal to RMSSD for stationary time series.
 The standard deviation along the line-of-identity denoted by SD2, on the other hand, describes long-term variability and has been shown to be related to time-domain measures SDNN and SDSD by Brennan et al. 2001